lab11/socitrack/doc/Setup.md

     npm WARN notsup SKIPPING OPTIONAL DEPENDENCY: Unsupported platform for xpc-connection@0.1.4: wanted {"os":"darwin","arch":"any"} (current: {"os":"linux","arch":"x64"})

-If noble doesn't install, you have some debug work to do.
-This is a good point to reach out for more help -- it's the most fragile part of the whole system.
+If Noble doesn't install, you have some debug work to do.
+This is a good point to reach out for more help.

-#### Giving node/noble permission to do things

 As Bluetooth can interact with the outside world, it's treated as a potential security risk.
-You need to give node permission to use Bluetooth.
+On Linux or Mac, you need to give Node permission to use Bluetooth.
 You should only need to do this once:

     sudo setcap cap_net_raw+eip $(eval readlink -f `which node`)

-#### Testing noble
+#### Testing Noble

-We're finally there!
-Let's try a test.
 Still in the debug folder:

     ppannuto@ubuntu:~/totternary/software/debug$ node test_noble.js
     ** TotTag -- Noble test